cloudfoundry-incubator/quarks-operator/docs/controllers/extendedsecret.md

 ## Relationship with the BDPL component

 ![bdpl-ejob-relationship](quarks_gvc_and_esec_flow.png)
+*Fig. 4: Relationship between the Generated V.  controller and the ExtendedSecret component*

-The above image illustrates the interaction of the **Generated Variables** Controller with the **ExtendedSecret** Controllers.
-The Generated Variables Controller when reconciling, will list all variables of a BOSH manifest(basically all BOSH variables), and generate for each an ExtendedSecret instance, which will trigger the following controller, the ExtendedSecret one.
+Figure 4 illustrates the interaction of the **Generated Variables** Controller with the **ExtendedSecret** Controller.
+When reconciling, the Generated Variables Controller lists all variables of a BOSH manifest(basically all BOSH variables) and generates an ExtendedSecret instance per variable, which will trigger the ExtendedSecret controller.

 ## `ExtendedSecret` Examples